Ozpyn/Oracle-Cloud-Lesson/readme.md

 ![Shape.](/images/shape-specify.png "Shape Specify")

-(Editing Oz getting in the way here, aafter goiing  back through the steps, it looks like most of the always free resources using ampere arm have been claimed, this isnt an issue however, because we can use the VM.Standard.E2.1.Micro from the previous generation tab.
+(Editing Oz getting in the way here, after going  back through the steps, it looks like most of the always free resources using ampere arm have been claimed, this isnt an issue however, because we can use the VM.Standard.E2.1.Micro from the previous generation tab.
 Good luck, and have fun!
-I do say it is a smidgen slower than I would like.)
+I do say it is a smidgen slower than I would like.
+It has a maximum of 1 core and 1gb of RAM.)

 Okay now that we've defined computing variables, verify that your shape variable contains the "always free-eligible" tag.